Don’t miss this revamped program!

 4 pm-5:30 pm

 Join us for the second annual Resident Quiz Bowl.
 This year, we’re bringing the fun to the Learning Center floor where PM&R residents from across the country can compete for fun and test their physiatry knowledge.
-Stay tuned for details.
+Sign up your team here.

 - Residents’ Reception